furkancybercore/django-rest-api-tutorial/POSTMAN_GUIDE.md

 2. Set the request method to GET
 3. Set the URL to `http://127.0.0.1:8000/api/tasks/?ordering=priority`
 4. Save the request as "Order by Priority"
 5. Click "Send" to execute the request

+### Filter Persons by Department

+1. Create a new request in your collection
+2. Set the request method to GET
+3. Set the URL to `http://127.0.0.1:8000/api/persons/?department=Engineering`
+4. Save the request as "Filter Persons by Department"
+5. Click "Send" to execute the request

+### Search Persons

+1. Create a new request in your collection
+2. Set the request method to GET
+3. Set the URL to `http://127.0.0.1:8000/api/persons/?search=john`
+4. Save the request as "Search Persons"
+5. Click "Send" to execute the request

+### Filter Tasks by Assigned Person

+1. Create a new request in your collection
+2. Set the request method to GET
+3. Set the URL to `http://127.0.0.1:8000/api/tasks/?assigned_to=1` (replace 1 with the ID of a person)
+4. Save the request as "Filter Tasks by Assigned Person"
+5. Click "Send" to execute the request

+### Filter Unassigned Tasks

+1. Create a new request in your collection
+2. Set the request method to GET
+3. Set the URL to `http://127.0.0.1:8000/api/tasks/?assigned_to__isnull=true`
+4. Save the request as "Filter Unassigned Tasks"
+5. Click "Send" to execute the request

 ## Authentication